 Each potential uploaded to OpenKIM is automatically subjected to a host of material property calculations (called "KIM Tests"), such as equilibrium crystal structures, elastic constants, defect formation and migration energies, surface energies, phonon spectra, … Users can develop their own tests which when uploaded to OpenKIM are run against all applicable potentials archived in the system.
 Test Results are displayed on a potential's model page both numerically and using "Visualizers" (which can also be developed by Users).

 All content in OpenKIM (Test Results, in particular) are accessible via web queries.
 This means a user can programmatically access this information.
 For example, in the input script for a molecular dynamics simulation of a crystalline material, the equilibrium lattice constant(s) predicted by the potential being used can be retrieved from openkim.org.
 For more on queries, see the OpenKIM Query page.

 The OpenKIM project and the NIST IPRP continue to collaborate and cooperate.
-The NIST IPRP provides archival storage for content of all types pertaining to interatomic potentials.
-OpenKIM provides archival storage for KIM-compliant potentials as well as other, non-compliant interatomic potentials.
-The latter type of potentials are referred to as "external models" within the OpenKIM system and are given KIM IDs to enable citation.
-In order to make it easy for users to upload their content to both OpenKIM and the NIST IPRP, openkim.org provides a unified upload page.
-For content uploaded to both the NIST IPRP and OpenKIM, each archive provides a hyper-link to the corresponding content archived in the other.
+OpenKIM imports contents from the NIST IPRP and the NIST IPRP imports content from OpenKIM.
+For content uploaded to both OpenKIM and the NIST IPRP, each archive provides a hyperlink to the corresponding content archived in the other.
 It is the intention of the OpenKIM project to continue working closely with the NIST IPRP to serve the needs of the materials research community.